swanickt/Dr-Mario-in-MIPS-Assembly/README.md

 ![images/initial_view.png](images/initial_view.png)

 ## Playing The Game
-1. Download the `Dr_Mario.asm` file, and open it in Saturn.
+1. Download the `dr_mario.asm` file, and open it in Saturn.
 2. Run the program and go to the Bitmap Display.
 Set the display width and display height to 128, and the unit width and height width to 2 pixels.
 3. Rerun the program, open the Bitmap Display and click on the display to connect your keyboard.
 You can now move the capsules using `w,a,s,d`, and begin the game!